michael-ezeanioma/deep-learning-challenge/README.md

 __1. Data Preprocessing:__

-Loads charity_data.csv into a Pandas DataFrame.

-Defines labels (y) from the IS_SUCCESSFUL column:

-0 → Unsuccessful funding outcome

-1 → Successful funding outcome

-Defines features (X) from the remaining columns.

-Drops non-essential identification columns (EIN, NAME).

-Encodes categorical variables using pd.get_dummies().

-Splits the data into training (X_train, y_train) and testing (X_test, y_test) datasets using train_test_split.
+The dataset charity_data.csv is loaded into a Pandas DataFrame, with IS_SUCCESSFUL as the target variable (0 for unsuccessful and 1 for successful outcomes) and the remaining columns as features.
+Non-essential identification columns (EIN, NAME) are dropped, categorical variables are encoded using pd.get_dummies(), and the data is split into training and testing sets using train_test_split.
 Scales the training and testing feature datasets using StandardScaler().

 __2. Building the Neural Network Model:__

-Initializes and compiles a deep learning model using TensorFlow and Keras.

-Defines an input layer with neuron count based on feature dimensions.

-Builds hidden layers with appropriate activation functions.

-Implements an output layer for binary classification using a sigmoid activation function.

-Trains the model using backpropagation and optimizer settings.

-Evaluates model performance using accuracy and loss metrics.
+A deep learning model is built and compiled using TensorFlow and Keras, with an input layer sized to match feature dimensions, hidden layers with appropriate activation functions, and a sigmoid-activated output layer for binary classification.
+The model is trained using backpropagation and optimized settings, then evaluated using accuracy and loss metrics.

 __3. Model Optimization:__

-Adjusts input data to improve performance.

-Refines the neural network by:

-Adding or removing hidden layers.

-Changing activation functions.

-Modifying neuron counts.

-Adjusting training epochs.

-Compares optimized model accuracy to baseline results.
+The neural network is refined by adjusting input data, modifying hidden layers, changing activation functions, altering neuron counts, and tuning training epochs.
+The optimized model's accuracy is then compared to baseline results to assess performance improvements.

 __4. Neural Network Performance Report:__